Low Voltage Infrastructure Cabling

 The Technical changes: What was once a simple telephone company, cable company issue has evolved into a multifaceted array of competitive services.
 For example: Comcast who once provided only cable TV now offers internet and telephone dial tone.
 ATT/Bell South is offering dial tone, internet and FIOS, with TV programs.
 Direct TV satellite is now offering TV programming, telephone and internet using rooftop dishes.
 The local internet companies now can offer high speed internet, telephone using Voice over internet, satellite radio and Cable TV programs.

 The Challenge: Were does this leave the developer and general contractor?
 For starters, service providers will be in conflict with each other.
 Each service provider will present his biased idea and fight for position to gain technical and marketing advantage over the other.
+We are here with ideas to simplify your systems.
+How does it work?
+We have 60 year olds technicians with traditional technology and 30 year old technicians with new leading edge ideas.
+All blended together to give you a cost effective solution.

 Were does all this leave the developer?

 Solution: More than ever it has become important for the developer to work exclusively with a low voltage engineering company that can help control all the technical aspects.
-They are cable type, layout, access, security and technology selection.
-The engineering company must be able to work with all service providers so that building office staff and apartment tenants can make any combination of choices for TV, Internet, telephone and radio.
+There are cable type, layout, access, security and technology selection.
+The engineering company must be able to work with all service providers so that building office staff and apartment tenants can make any combination of choices for TV, Internet, telephone and security.
 This requires engineering so that all service vendors have equal access.
 This is a taunting task and requires selection of a low voltage company that has engineering talent and experience in all fields, fire detection, telephone, internet, CCTV, burglar alarms, TV programming and card access.
 Developers must team up with a company that is hard working and can be trusted to come up with the right answers.
 There is no absolute right or wrong way to install cabling.
 Most of the time these answers are a compromise between time, quality and price.

 Time element: In the past, tenants did not occupy the property until all phases and apartments were completed.
 Now with close competition, and cost of money, developers are opening apartments during construction.
 The challenge now becomes a balancing act between construction and leasing sales/management.
 Construction deadlines are a challenge to meet because new tenant leasing is in the way.
 Leasing office quotas are a challenge to meet because construction is in the way.
 Investors want to see quick turn around and faster positive cash flow.
 Since the construction team was there in the planning stage, the burden of problem solving seems to fall heaviest on them.